WSU-Carbon-Lab/ezfit/docs/notebooks/tutorial_1_data_plotting_and_fitting.rst

 Your Environment
 ----------------

-The easiest way to get started with a project using Python is through virtual environments.
-To get started, open your project folder and use the following command:
+The easiest way to get started with a project using python is though "virtual environment's".
+To get started, open the windows file explorer and open your project folder in the ThawSpace.
+Right click inside the folder and select "Open in Terminal".
+Once the terminal is pulled up use the following command:

 .. code-block:: bash